 Here are four ways to make self-love a daily habit:

 1. Self-Love Journal

-This worksheet guides individuals in engaging in daily journaling that promotes self-love and -compassion, as well as healthy emotional self-expression.
-Readers are directed on how to journal and are provided with ten prompts, for example:
+This worksheet guides individuals in engaging in daily journaling that promotes self-love and self-compassion, as well as healthy emotional self-expression.
+Readers are directed on how to journal and are provided with 10 prompts, for example:

-- List 3 things – or people – that you’re grateful for today.
+- List three things – or people – that you’re grateful for today.